adama11/OneTimeCopy/README.md

 # OneTimeCopy
-A small menu bar app to automatically copy any one-time passcodes from macOS Messages to your clipboard.
+A small menu bar app to automatically copy any one-time SMS passcodes from macOS Messages to your clipboard.

 [Safari on macOS](https://support.apple.com/guide/safari/autofill-security-codes-from-your-iphone-ibrwa4a6c6c6/mac) and [iOS](https://support.apple.com/guide/iphone/automatically-fill-in-sms-passcodes-on-iphone-iphc89a3a3af/ios) have the capability to copy any one-time passcodes automatically from your messages into a text field when you receive them.
 This app extends that capability beyond Safari to any system-wide app since it copies the code to the clipboard, allowing you to use the code in other browsers such as Chrome.